Last updated on .

 Panoptic Museum

 The Panoptic Museum (Museo Panóptico de Ibagué) is probably the most fascinating building in the city.
 It’s a 19th century building built in the shape of a Greek cross, once used to hold the most dangerous prisoners.
 There are only three other buildings like it in Latin America.
+Admission is currently free (as of September 2024).
 Unfortunately, it was closed for renovation during our visit and we couldn’t get too close.

 Panoptic Museum in Ibagué, Tolima, Colombia